-“We noticed a huge shift in their behavior when Manasi got pregnant,” says Mody, a certified relationship coach and now father of two in Milwaukee.
+“We noticed a huge shift in their behavior when Manasi got pregnant,” says Mody, a certified relationship coach and now the father of two in Milwaukee.
 “The way my mom was behaving was like how a sibling would feel left out about a new baby.”

 “We’re Indian, and from a cultural standpoint, there’s a lot of duty there,” he says.
 “There’s a lot of emphasis on the idea that no matter what, the parent is right.
 But I decided I wouldn’t like their toxicity to spill into my kids’ lives.”

-That’s just one reason many who feel the need to stop communicating with their parents feel alone.
+That’s just one reason many who feel the need to stop communicating or cut ties with their parents feel alone.
 People often will congratulate someone for cutting a toxic romantic partner or friend out of their life, but when it’s a parent, a lot of people get uncomfortable.
 Others might say to keep trying or that one day, they’ll regret being so stubborn.
-They might insist that a person’s kids will miss out not having the grandparent(s) in their lives.
+They might insist that a person’s kids will miss out on not having the grandparent(s) in their lives.

-“People I know have cut off ties when they notice how much their own child needs them emotionally and how important it is for them to be there for their kids,” says Elizabeth Cohen, Ph.D., a clinical psychologist in New York City.
+“People I know have cut off ties with their parents when they notice how much their own child needs them emotionally and how important it is for them to be there for their kids,” says Elizabeth Cohen, Ph.D., a clinical psychologist in New York City.
 “It can make you think about how little your father was there for you.”

 A lot of parents, she says, can’t fathom treating their own children the way they were treated growing up.
 They think, Why did I deserve that?